 There are many different types of Micro USB Ethernet adapters available in the marketplace.
 The adapter must be a male Micro USB connector to a female Ethernet connector.
-We have tested the following adapters and they support SHIELD:

-- How do i move app and game program (APK + OBB) files from SHIELD internal storage to the microsd card?
+- How do I move app and game program (APK + OBB) files from SHIELD internal storage to the microsd card?

 - Move data files by going to Settings → Apps → (Select App) → Move to SD card

 - Ability to move data to SD card is compatible with select apps and games.
 Only apps that developers have opted in as moveable to external storage can be moved.

 - SHIELD only supports writing to FAT32 formatted cards.
 This is a limitation of Android.